 Flexibly responding to dramatically changing markets and technological trends is essential for effective IP activities.
 To ensure the rapid exchange of information on market and technological trends, our IP personnel in charge of monitoring and external affairs are assigned to corporate headquarters, where they are near the sales and marketing divisions.
 In addition, we periodically convene IP committees for each business/R&D area in order to make informed decisions based upon market and technological trends.
 These committees are comprised of IP personnel, sales/marketing management, and R&D management who are tasked with assessing IP, discussing IP strategy, and deciding upon cost-effective avenues to grow IP.
-As noted previously, Tokyo Electron acquired several companies in fiscal 2013.
-IP personnel are advancing the integration of these new members of the Tokyo Electron community and establishing consistent policies/procedures for IP activities, including IP committees, in all of the acquired companies.
+Tokyo Electron acquired several companies in fiscal 2013.
+IP personnel have been advancing the integration of these new members of the Tokyo Electron community and establishing consistent policies/procedures for IP activities, including IP committees, in all of the acquired companies.

-■Status of Intellectual Property Rights
+Status of Intellectual Property Rights

 To establish an elevated entry barrier around our business, Tokyo Electron vigorously constructs an IP portfolio encompassing our core technologies, and protects our future technological growth.
-The graphs in this section show the number of patent applications1 and patents2 of Tokyo Electron in each region.
-During fiscal 2013, the patents we acquired through M&A strengthened our IP portfolio.
+The graphs below show the number of patent applications and patents of Tokyo Electron in each region.
+During fiscal 2014, the patents we acquired through M&A in the previous fiscal year continued to strengthen our IP portfolio.